Top 10 moving mistakes when moving home

 3. Make the proper estimation of the goods to be moved

 Underestimating volumes can also be a problem when moving to storage.
-There are few things worse than arranging to get heavy furniture and other items to a storage site, unloading, and then realising the only available unit is too small.
+There are few things worse than arranging to get heavy furniture and other items to a storage site, unloading, and then realizing the only available unit is too small.
 If in doubt, be generous when estimating the amount of space you’ll need.
 Having too much is always better than having too little!

-4. Insurance – a must have, but get to know the small letters
+4. Insurance – a must-have, but get to know the small letters

 Most reputable long distance movers offer two levels of insurance policy.
 The standard one may not cover the full cost of expensive items.
 In fact, it almost certainly won’t.
 Always read the fine print carefully and asked pointed questions about insurance before hiring movers.
 Consider the higher level of cover if you’re entrusting any high-value furniture, works of art, or even expensive clothing to any professional moving company.

 5. Label your belongings so it’s clear what’s inside the box